Belize has a standardized seven-digit phone numbering system. There are no city or area codes to dial from within Belize.

 Telephone Access Charges -- Make sure you know what the charges are for your particular international long-distance provider.
 Be careful about using these numbers if you're not on a specific plan.
 If you don't have an international calling plan, only charge calls to your credit card as a very last resort, as these calls are usually exorbitantly expensive.
 If you are making direct-dial international calls from your hotel, always find out what the charges are in advance.
 A good option is to buy a local international calling card, which will be billed at approximately BZ$1 (US50¢/25p) per minute for calls to the U.S., or BZ$1.40 (US70¢/35p) per minute for calls to much of the rest of the world.

-Belize Telecommunications Limited (BTL) and their cellular division DigiCell (tel.
-227-2017; www.digicell.bz) have a virtual monopoly on cellular service in Belize.
-Luckily, DigiCell does have affordable packages for SIM card activation.
-If you have an unlocked 1900MHz GSM phone, they sell local prepaid SIM cards in various denominations, although the initial activation costs BZ$54 (US$27/£14), including BZ$10 (US$5/£2.65) of calls.
-You can buy subsequent minutes in the form of scratch-off cards in a variety of denominations.
-Calls anywhere within Belize are BZ65¢ (US30¢/15p), and you are not charged for incoming calls.
+Belize Telecommunications Limited (BTL) and their cellular division DigiCell (www.digicell.bz; [tel] 227-7085) have a virtual monopoly on GSM cellular service in Belize.
+Luckily, DigiCell offers affordable packages for SIM card activation.
+If you have an unlocked GSM phone, they sell local prepaid phone cards in various denominations, although the initial SIM card and activation costs BZ$45, including BZ$20 of calls.
+You can buy subsequent minutes by topping up in grocery stores or on the DigiCell website.
+Calls anywhere within Belize are BZ50[ce], and you are not charged for incoming calls.
 The SIM chips and calling cards are sold at their desk at the airport or at one of their many outlets around Belize.
 Their website also has information on setting up your home phone for roaming in Belize.
-But be careful, the rates are quite high.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.